MicrosoftDocs/customer-insights/ci-docs/use-azure-key-vault.md

 ### Recommendations

-- Use a separate or dedicated key vault that contains only the secrets required for Customer Insights.
-Read more about why [separate key vaults are recommended](/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults).
+- [Use a separate or dedicated key vault](/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults) that contains only the secrets required for Customer Insights.

 - Follow the [best practices to use Key Vault](/azure/key-vault/general/best-practices#turn-on-logging) for control access, backup, audit, and recovery options.